awsdocs/amazon-redshift-developer-guide/doc_source/c-using-spectrum.md

   ```

   For more information, see [GRANT](r_GRANT.md)\.
-+ When using the Athena data catalog or AWS Glue Data Catalog, the following limits apply:
++ When using the Athena data catalog or AWS Glue Data Catalog as a metadata store, see [Quotas and Limits](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html) in the *Amazon Redshift Cluster Management Guide\.*
-  + A maximum of 10,000 databases per account\.
-  + A maximum of 100,000 tables per database\.
-  + A maximum of 1,000,000 partitions per table\.
-  + A maximum of 10,000,000 partitions per account\.

-  You can request a limit increase by contacting AWS Support\.

-  These limits don’t apply to an Apache Hive metastore\.

-  For more information, see [Creating External Schemas for Amazon Redshift Spectrum](c-spectrum-external-schemas.md)\.